potatwei/NYU-Greene-HPC-Notes/README.md

 More details about SLURM in this official [documentation](https://crc-docs.abudhabi.nyu.edu/hpc/jobs/hpc_slurm.html#)

 ## Singularity using Overlay
-NYU HPC has a detailed documentation about this [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda?authuser=0), but you can still follow steps below.\
+NYU HPC has detailed documentation about this [here](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/singularity-with-miniconda?authuser=0), but you can still follow steps below.\
 Instead of building an image on your own, you should use one provided here
 ```bash
 ls /scratch/work/public/singularity